wlads/reefpoints/source/posts/2014-12-28-lessons-learned-three-years-running-a-software-consultancy.md

 ### Team Structure

 Every project is now assigned at least two designers.
-This is partially because the projects are big enough to merit the team, but it also a huge qualitative add to the final delivery.
+This is partially because the projects are big enough to merit the team, but it's also a huge qualitative add to the final delivery.
 Pairing designers is really helpful for "leveling up" as well.
 Matching designers by their different strengths they'll help each other grow.
 The concept is very similar to pair programming, however the designers go